ladybug-tools/spider/gbxml-viewer/r14/gv-cor-core/README.md

 ## Wish list

 * 2018-07-19 ~ Theo ~ Find more stashes of free styles
-* 2018-07-19 ~ Theo ~ add ability to add and remove classes upon new events
 * 2018-07-19 ~ Theo ~ Michal wants a yellow theme
 * 2018-03-04 ~ Random model on start-up?
 * 2018-02-18 ~ Menus remember their position from session to session